blackberry/ECMA5Extend/README.md

 #### Structure ####

+An ecma5-extend object is composed of at least three instance-specific objects: one public, one protected, and one private for each ecma5-extend type in the type hierarchy.
+* **public object** - the 'instance' object that you get from Type.create(), this is the public api
+* **protected object** - an object shared between all the types in the type hierarcy, but invisible to the public api
+* **private object** - a type specific object that is not visible outside the type

 The structure of an ecma5-extend object is functionally equivalent to the following pseudo-code:

     var publicObject = {